danylo-shamaiev-ew/test-task/README.md

 1. ~~When the sticker is moved, its appearance is twitchy.~~
 2. ~~When the sticker is moved, a new sticker might be created.~~
 3. ~~Image stickers do look not so good.~~
+4. New Annotation menu doesn't disappear on scroll

 ### What should be done
 1. It would be better to take some library for sticky note manipulation, rather than re-inventing it.